If you have a complaint about the treatment or care you have received, there are a number of sources of help and advice.

 The NHS Complaints Advocacy Service is free, independent and confidential.
 It offers practical support and information on how to make an NHS complaint.
 This service is delivered by Healthwatch Hull.

-Post: NHS Complaints Advocacy Service, Healthwatch Hull, Room 2, Pod 4, The Octagon, Walker Street, Hull, HU3 2RA
+Post: NHS Complaints Advocacy Service, Healthwatch Hull, The Strand, 75 Beverley Road, Hull, HU3 1XL

 For comments, complaints or praise about NHS services, the complaints page on the NHS Choices website gives details of your rights and how to make a complaint.
 You can get advice from the Patient Advice and Liaison Service (PALS) of the relevant NHS Trust – further details are on their websites.